MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-develop-use-ssdt.md

 ## Install Visual Studio and SQL Server Data Tools

-1. If you have not already installed Visual Studio on your Windows machine, [Download and Install Visual Studio].
-If you do not have a Visual Studio license, Visual Studio Community edition is a free, fully-featured IDE for students, open-source and individual developers.
+1. If you haven't already installed Visual Studio on your Windows machine, [Download and Install Visual Studio].
+If you do not have a Visual Studio license, Visual Studio Community edition is a free, fully featured IDE for students, open-source, and individual developers.

 2. During the Visual Studio installation, select **Custom** for the **Choose the type of installation** option.
 Click **Next**